Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m1/Assignments.md

 Please note that these assignments will rotate with each milestone, meaning that each team member will have the opportunity to take on different roles throughout the project.

-## Conclusion

-I hope you are excited about this Software Application Team Project!
-This project will give you the opportunity to gain hands-on experience in software engineering and work on a medium-sized application with a team of four people.
-Remember to adhere to the project guidelines and deliver your work on schedule.
-Good luck and enjoy the learning journey!